 Section 3.
 The SGA shall convene regularly during the fall and spring semesters.
 During the summer semester, the SGA shall convene when a special session is called for.

 Section 4.
-The SGA President or the Internal Vice-President acting on behalf of the President with a minimum 24-hour notice may call a special session. for special sessions shall be a majority of the total voting membership enumerated in the SGA Constitution.
+The SGA President or the Internal Vice-President acting on behalf of the President with a minimum 24-hour notice may call a special session.
+The Quorum for special sessions shall be a majority of the total voting membership enumerated in the SGA Constitution.

 Section 5.
 Proxy votes are not allowed at any SGA meeting or committee meeting.